ton-core/tact-template/README.md

+# TACT template has been moved to [tact-lang/tact-template](https://github.com/tact-lang/tact-template)
+⚠️ This repository marked as archived and no longer supported.

 # TACT template project

 This project has ready to use TACT compiler, typescript + jest with [ton-emulator](https://github.com/ton-community/ton-emulator), example how to do tests.